Does House Rules really rule?

 Going strong or going wrong?

-Point is, the series has gone through a variety of contributing authors and publishers houses, dying down then surging back to life every decade or so.
+Point is, the series has gone through a variety of contributing authors and publishing houses, dying down then surging back to life every decade or so.
 However, perhaps in response to modern social mores, changing tides in popular fiction, or just to karmically cleanse the intellectual property, the series seems to have stepped back from the abyss somewhat.
 There are still deadly and dangerous moments, but a leavening dose of lighthearted stories and what I will charitably describe as "zaniness" has been liberally added.
 Think of it as a generous dollop of cream to lighten up what was very dark and bitter coffee.

 Being one of the old heads as WC readers go, I'm not sure how much I like it.
 Maybe I'm just the sucker at the table being separated from my hard-earned money with each new hand dealt or rather, book published.
 Except for Low Chicago, the "American Trilogy" books were mostly disappointing.
 See my review of Texas Hold 'Em here.
 Joker Moon (review here) was a step back in the right direction, but like a man who has had too much to drink, the series weaves and wanders, first one way then the next.

 Which brings us to House Rules, the third book in the "British Trilogy" (or triad as the writers seem to prefer calling them).
-Knaves Over Queens returned to the earliest days of the virus and how it changed the world, but this time from the POV of characters "across the pond".
+Knaves Over Queens returned to the earliest days of the virus and how it first changed the world, but this time from the POV of characters "across the pond".
 In many ways it was a return to greatness.
 Three Kings followed up on that promising reboot and built upon it.
 Then came House Rules.

 House Rules